alexdlaird/pyngrok-docker/README.md

 ## Documentation

-For more advanced usage, `pyngrok`'s official documentation is available on [Read the Docs](https://pyngrok.readthedocs.io).
+For more advanced usage of `pyngrok`, its official documentation is available on [Read the Docs](https://pyngrok.readthedocs.io).

 ### Command Line Usage

-`pyngrok` package puts the default `ngrok` binary on your path, so all features of `ngrok` are also available on the command line, once at the shell within a container.
-So all features of `ngrok` are available on the command line.
+`pyngrok` package puts the default `ngrok` binary on your path in the container.
+So all features of `ngrok` are also available on the command line.

 ```sh
 docker run -e NGROK_AUTHTOKEN=<NGROK_AUTHTOKEN> -it alexdlaird/pyngrok ngrok http 80